redclawtech/mongodb-erlang/README.md

 ### Pooling

-If you need simple pool - use modified [Poolboy](https://github.com/comtihon/poolboy), which is included in this app's deps.
+If you need simple pool - use [Poolboy](https://hex.pm/packages/poolboy), which is included in this app's deps.
 As a worker module use `mc_worker_api`.
 If you need pool to mongo shard with determining topology - use `mongo_api` for automatic topology discovery and monitoring.
 It uses poolboy inside.